Sound Recording Equipment

 I’m often asked what equipment I use to make my nature recordings, so I thought it would be helpful to create a page as a reference to answer the question.

-Many field biologists and nature enthusiasts use highly directional microphones or a parabolic dish setup to record bird and animal sounds, as this approach is good at singling out the calls of individual species.
+Many field biologists and nature enthusiasts use highly directional microphones or a parabolic dish setup to record bird and animal sounds, as this approach is good at zooming in on the calls of individual species.
 However, my goal is to record the soundscape as a whole and reflect the natural hearing experience we get from our own two ears.

 The microphones are connected via XLR cables to a Fostex FR2-LE Field Recorder, which is a high quality compact flash recorder with very quiet pre-amps.
 The FR2-LE also powers the AT4022 microphones which require phantom power (ie. they are not self-powered by their own batteries).
 The recorder runs on RC 7.2V batteries (the same used for many radio-controlled cars) which are easy to find on ebay or other online stores.
 One battery last me about 6-7 hours of recording time, so I carry a couple of spares for times when I am away from a power supply for a few days.